delta-exchange/just-the-docs/docs/tutorials/tutorials.md

 -   can be used to hedge price risk

--   tend to incur lower transaction fees
+-   tend to incur smaller transaction fees

 **Directional trades**